neo4j-partners/hands-on-lab-neo4j-and-azure/Lab_3_Foundry_Agents/README.md

 ## Step 3: Fill Out Foundry Details

-1. Select your **Subscription** and **Resource group** - The Resource Group is the resource group in the original setup screen that is based on your username.
+1. Select your **Subscription** and **Resource group** — select the existing resource group from Lab 0 (it matches your username). **Do not create a new resource group** — a new resource group will not have the correct permissions and your deployment will fail.
 2. Enter a **Name** for your Foundry resource - use your username so it's easy to find
 3. Select **East US** as the Region
 4. Enter a **Default project name** - use the same name as your username for consistency